Extrapolating Single-Treatment Effects Out of Factorial Experiments: Introduction

 Consider the following example.
 Suppose one is investigating individuals admitted to a hospital with symptoms of COVID-19.
 Let a binary $Y$ denote survival after 2 months.
-Assume $A$ denotes hydroxychloroquine, a drug often employed to treat lupus, and $B$ denotes admission or not to the Intensive Care Unit.
+Assume $A$ denotes drug A, a drug often employed to treat lupus, and $B$ denotes admission or not to the Intensive Care Unit.
 Both are binary variables.
 One would like to know not only the joint effect of the two treatments, $A$ and $B$, on the outcome $Y$ but also their effects in isolation, for instance, the single-treatment effect of $A$ on $Y$ or $B$ on $Y$.
-If one designs a study, there are 9 cases we could consider: 1) 4 groups with 2-treatment interventions, A=B=1, A=0/B=1, A=1/B=0, and A=B=0; 2) 4 groups with 1-treatment interventions, A=0, A=1, B=0, B=1; 3) 1 group with no intervention, i.e. observational data.
-All those cases are represented in Figure~\ref{fig:typesdata}.
-The first case is exactly the case of a factorial experiment, while the second case is a standard randomized controlled trial (RCT), and the third represents observational data.
+If one designs a study, there are 9 cases we could consider: 1) 4 groups with 2-treatment interventions, A=B=1, A=0/B=1, A=1/B=0, and A=B=0; 2) 4 groups with 1-treatment interventions, A=0, A=1, B=0, B=1; 3) 1 group with no intervention, i.e. observational data.\footnote{The observational group is different from the treatment group with A=0;B=0, because in the observational group, individuals might eventually receive $A$ and $B$ treatments given realizations of unobserved confounders.
+They are only the same in the particular situation where naturally no individual receives any treatment, which is the case of some program evaluations.} All those cases are represented in Figure~\ref{fig:typesdata}.
+The first case is exactly the case of a factorial experiment, while the second case is a single-armed randomized controlled trial (RCT), and the third represents observational data.
 Notice that observational data is not the same thing as the case $A=0; B=0$ in the factorial experiment, because $A$ and $B$ might be confounded with $Y$ in the no-treatment group.
-Indeed those cases are not even similar to groups $B=0$ and $A=0$ in the Standard RCT, because if one intervenes on $A$, $B$ might still be confounded, and vice-versa, if one intervenes on $B$.
-Therefore, if one intends to draw inferences on the average treatment effect of $A$ on $Y$, one might use two of the groups enumerated in Figure \ref{fig:typesdata}-b (Standard RCT), yet if they only collect data concerning the groups in Figure \ref{fig:typesdata}-a (factorial experiment), this inference cannot be carried out unless one is willing to extrapolate from the factorial experiment to the standard one.
+Indeed those cases are not even similar to groups $B=0$ and $A=0$ in the factorial RCT, because if one intervenes on $A$, $B$ might still be confounded, and vice-versa, if one intervenes on $B$.
+Therefore, if one intends to draw inferences on the average treatment effect of $A$ on $Y$, one might use two of the groups enumerated in Figure \ref{fig:typesdata}-b (single-armed RCT), yet if they only collect data concerning the groups in Figure \ref{fig:typesdata}-a (factorial experiment), this inference is not directly supported unless one is willing to extrapolate from the factorial experiment to the single-armed one.